 Slow wave or deep sleep is a stage in the sleep cycle necessary for proper brain function and memory.
 Most people need 7–9 hours of sleep per night, but working out how much deep sleep they need is more complex.

 The two main categories of sleep are called rapid eye movement (REM) sleep and non-REM sleep, and each has important stages.
-Humans cycle through these stages in a somewhat regular pattern as they sleep, and a full night’s rest means cycling through these stages a few times before waking up.
+People in good health will cycle through these stages in a somewhat regular pattern as they sleep, and a full night’s rest means cycling through these stages a few times before waking up.

-There may be some ways to get both better sleep and more deep sleep each night, allowing a person to wake up feeling more rested and refreshed.
+There may be some ways to get better quality sleep and more deep sleep each night, allowing a person to wake up feeling more rested and refreshed.

 The first stage of the sleep cycle is a transition period during which the body and brain shift from a state of wakefulness to one of sleep.
 This period is relatively short, lasting only a few minutes, and the sleep is fairly light.
 People may wake up from this stage of sleep more easily than from other stages.

 The second stage of non-REM sleep is another lighter stage of sleep that occurs as the body starts transitioning to deeper sleep.
-As the National Institute of Neurological Disorders and Stroke note, humans spend most of their time during the sleep cycle in this stage of sleep.
+Humans spend most of their time during the sleep cycle in this stage of sleep.

 In the body, the heart rate and breathing rate slow down even more.
 The muscles relax further, and eye movements stop.
 The body temperature also goes down.